History

 At the end of the summer, Tatsuya and Kokichi shut down the Popsicle shop and sold the refrigerating machine to generate capital.

-Nohara Corporation was born in Tokyo on September 11, 1947.
+NOHARA CO.,LTD was born in Tokyo on September 11, 1947.

 Tatsuya and Kokichi filled all the other positions on the board of the company with employees of the former shop in Iida, rather than their own relatives.